Visual psychiatry — telehealth across Virginia.

 Deepen narrative formulation

-Visual work enriches the narrative clinical picture — adding somatic, symbolic, and body-based dimensions that verbal history often misses.
+Visual work enriches the clinical picture — adding somatic, symbolic, and body-based dimensions that verbal history often misses.
 It tells the clinician where to look next.

 Identify trauma-linked themes